-School continues to attempt to contact Parent/Carer to establish reason for absence.
+School continues to attempt to make contact with Parent/Carer to establish reason for absence.
 Contact should be established by 9.45 in Primary and ASN Schools and 10am in Secondary schools.

-No response to Group Call or Emergency Contact Numbers, conduct an assessment of risk
+No response to Group Call or Emergency Contact Numbers, conduct an assessment of risk deemed at risk